St Aidan's College, Durham: Principals

-JCR Societies
+Student life

 The JCR operates a range of different sports clubs and societies which are run by different student volunteers.

-Association football
+The JCR operates an annual charity fashion show.
+In 2022, there was controversy over the decision to support a Ugandan literacy charity, the Literate Earth Project (LEP), that was reported in the student and national press.

+Sports

 St Aidan's College participates in the intercollegiate football league.
 There are six men's and one women's team.
 The Women's A team is joint with Hatfield college and are in the women's premiership division.
 The men's A and B team are both in Men's Division 1, men's C team is in Division 3, men's D & F team in division 6A and the men's E team in division 6B.

-Boat club

-In 1954 St Aidan's College Boat Club (SACBC) was founded.
+St Aidan's College Boat Club (SACBC) was founded in 1954.
 Today the club racks boats in University College Boat Club's boathouse.
 The club competes with other colleges through Durham College Rowing events and Durham Regatta.

-Chess Society

-The St Aidan's College Chess Society was founded in 2022 and members meet to play one another every Thursday in the Junior Common Room.

-Fashion Society

-The JCR operates an annual charity fashion show that is completely student run.
-In 2022 it was the subject of a controversy that was reported in the student and national press.

-Hockey Club

-There are currently one men's and one woman's hockey teams playing in the premiership.
-Both teams have recently been highly successful in the cup competition with the woman winning it in 2021 and the men winning the competeition in 2022.

-International Society

-St Aidan's International Society won the Global College Award in 2023.
+St Aidan's College Rugby Football Club participates in Division 1 of the intercollegiate leagues.
+For many years, the club played in the Premiership and even won the Floodlit Cup in 2018, winning 27-20 in the final against Hatfield College.